 CHILDREN SAFEGUARDING POLICY

-JF EDUCATION LTD – hereby known as Leeds Music Academy – is a music school that works with students of all ages and backgrounds.
+JF LABS LTD – hereby known as Music Lab – is a music school that works with students of all ages and backgrounds.
 Our main focus is music education and coaching.

 We are committed to making every single one of our students – regardless of age – to feel safe when attending our lessons.
 Our premises are maintained in order to ensure that and none of our activities imply any sort of physical danger.

-All of the Leeds Music Academy’s tutors are DBS checked and we always make sure that every member of our teaching staff is well aware of what’s required from them when it comes to safeguarding policies and protocols.
+All of the Music Lab’s tutors are DBS checked and we always make sure that every member of our teaching staff is well aware of what’s required from them when it comes to safeguarding policies and protocols.

 2. A NAMED PERSON(S) FOR SAFEGUARDING